 Found this post useful?

 If you did, please consider sharing this with your friends and fellow bloggers on social media.
-For more awesome tutorials and guides, you might want to check out our WordPress blog.
+Also, for more awesome tutorials and guides, you might want to check out our WordPress blog.